openfun/kubic/README.md

 Beware the distant repository must be public or the cluster must have access to it.
 Please refer to the [ArgoCD documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories) for more information.

 Please also note that the distant repository must have the exact same structure as the mono-repo.
-The distant repository must contain a `helm` folder with the helm charts and an `apps` folder with the application configuration :
+The distant repository must contain a `helm` folder with the helm charts and an `apps` folder with the application configuration:

 ```bash
 .